regebro/supporting-python-3/source/foreword.rst

 have already been ported, allowing their dependents to make the switch themselves.

-While some might question the utility in moving to Python 2 code to Python 3, there are two things to keep in mind.
+While some might question the utility in moving Python 2 code to Python 3, there are two things to keep in mind.
 One is that Python 3 is simply a nicer language than Python 2.
 While there are only a handful of major changes, it's all of the little changes that add up to make the experience of programming